jalanterus/WE-ARE-HIRING/README.md

 a passionate programmer with eagerness to join a team that is always looking to make things work better, maybe you want to join us? _Join us_.

-We do prefer to have people that is culturaly fit.
+We are always looking for people that is culturaly fit.
 We want you to be kind and helpful.
 We want you to clean after yourself (pun pun).
 Clear your plates, wash your dishes, water our plants, and always always commit your changes frequently.

-Please take a look at our [job openings](openings.md) and drop us an email at tech.jobs@recharge.id with your CV.
+Please take a look at our [job openings](openings.md) and [job openings April 2021](openings2.md) and drop us an email at tech.jobs@recharge.id with your CV.

 ## Contribution culture